themeum/tutor/readme.txt

 31. Mobile Responsive: Highly responsive UI designed for quality user experience

 == Changelog ==

+= 2.1.2 - October 31, 2022

+Update: BunnyNet Compatibility Update is Introduced
+Update: More Security Compatibility Update is Introduced
+Fix: Backend Assignment page was not showing newly submitted assignments in some cases
+Fix: AJAX request was getting blocked in some cases

 = 2.1.1 - October 25, 2022